alissonzampietro/flask-api/README.md

-# Using docker-compose to build a simple flask api

 Today, i waked up with a great idea: **Learn how to build a docker-compose from scratch**.

 Actually, on my linux machine, i don't have any development environment prepared to run something, because i've thinking about a big goal, that is run everything on docker.
 Yeap, i don't even wanna install any package manager.
 I don't have experience working with python, but i wanna use it to build my first environment.

 If you have no idea what docker is, i recommend [watch this video](https://www.youtube.com/watch?v=pGYAg7TMmp0) [and this one](https://www.youtube.com/watch?v=YFl2mCHdv24) that will give an overview of how docker works.

-For installing the Docker [follow the instructions](https://docs.docker.com/engine/install/ubuntu/) and [this one to install docker-compose](https://docs.docker.com/compose/install/)
+For installing the Docker [follow the instructions](https://docs.docker.com/engine/install/ubuntu/) and [this one to install docker-compose](https://docs.docker.com/compose/install/).

 ### What's docker compose?
 In short, docker-compose works as a manager of docker containers.
 Let's supose that you are creating a web app where you are going to split it in 3 differents containers (front-end, api, database).
 This way, you may create a dockerfile for each environment individually.